What is Insolvency? Bankruptcy Canada's Guide

 On the other hand, too many security interests can create a climate ready to develop into an insolvent state and restructuring.

 Even though being insolvent is generally defined in the same manner, the difference between the two is both the acts governing the issue and the nature of the parties involved.

 Consumers becoming insolvent is when an individual is no longer able to pay off debt as it becomes due.

 Commercial states of insolvency are also different given that there are approaches to managing the situation inaccessible to consumers.

-Whereas all three above-mentioned acts apply to corporations, only the Bankruptcy and Insolvency Act applies to consumers.
+Whereas all three above-mentioned acts apply to corporations, only the BIA applies to consumers.

 Insolvent companies are handled differently.

 There are, naturally, other approaches to insolvency which do not lead to a state of bankruptcy.